-This bad budget news is putting real pressure on legislators to make substantial cuts in the state’s budget.
+This bad budget news puts pressure on legislators to make substantial cuts in the budget in order to help make ends meet.
 One target many legislators have mentioned is a reduction in the statutorily-required contribution to the state’s pension systems.
-(The TRS share of that contribution in fiscal year 2020 is $$5.1 billion.)
+(The TRS share of that contribution in fiscal year 2021 is $$5.7 billion.)

-1. Use only actuarially-based math to determine contributions and liabilities.
+The State of Illinois, by law, does not use actuarially-based math to determine contributions and liabilities.
 The Illinois pension math dictated in the pension code artificially lowers the state’s cost of funding pensions.
 These laws supersede the true calculation of the state’s annual pension contribution.
-We need to calculate the cost in the way the rest of the world does it.
 Here is a breakdown of the differences:

 Illinois “Political Math”